Stevie Johnson: 2011 season

 In 2011, Johnson's numbers fell a bit, posting 76 receptions for 1,004 yards and 7 touchdown receptions.
 According to Steve, he played the year with a torn groin and a broken hand.

 During the 2011 season, Johnson was fined twice for excessive celebrations.
 The first was Week 12 against the New York Jets.
 Johnson pretended to shoot his leg and then fly like a Jet and pretended to crash, mocking Jets receiver Plaxico Burress.
 The second was during Week 17 against the New England Patriots, after scoring a touchdown, he lifted his jersey to reveal "Happy New Year!" written on his under-shirt.
 He was given a 15-yard unsportsmanlike penalty, and head coach Chan Gailey subsequently benched Johnson for the rest of the game, ending his season.

 2012 season

 On March 5, 2012, Johnson signed a new 5-year contract with the Buffalo Bills worth $36.25 million with a signing bonus of $8.5 million.

 In the 2012 season, staying consistent with his statistics, he recorded 79 receptions for 1,046 yards and 6 touchdowns.
-He became the only receiver in Buffalo Bills history to record three consecutive 1,000 yard receiving seasons.
+He became the only receiver in Buffalo Bills history at the time to record three consecutive 1,000 yard receiving seasons.